Diabetes | FAA Medical Certification

 FAA Medical | Special Issuance

 Pilots with disqualifying medical conditions are often eligible for FAA medical certification waivers through Special Issuance medical certification.
-The medical certificate typically provides the same authorization but can carry certain limitations such as the date of expiration.
-Typically this requires extensive documentation and decisions are made on a case by … Read More
+The medical certificate, and Special Issuance authorization, typically provides the same operational piloting authority but can carry certain limitations such as the date of expiration.
+Typically this requires extensive documentation and decisions … Read More

 Federal Aviation Administration